-Larger group practices generally comprise more fifteen or often twenty medical providers.
-These practices usually provide medical services that fall under various medical specialties (Orthopedics, Pain Management, Surgery, Chiropractic Medicine, Family Medicine etc.).
-Therefore, these practices require support for multiple users to access the system simultaneously, as well as for the Scheduling software to accommodate multiple locations, providers and resources such as Dialysis Chairs, procedure room allocation etc. These practices also keep replacing or adding staff members and need a scalable solution.
+Larger group practices generally comprise more than fifteen or often twenty medical providers.
+These practices usually provide medical services that fall under various medical specialties (Orthopedics, Pain Management, Surgery, Chiropractic Medicine, Family Medicine, etc.).
+Therefore, these practices require support for multiple users to access the system simultaneously, as well as for the Scheduling software to accommodate multiple locations, providers, and resources such as Dialysis Chairs, procedure room allocation, etc. These practices also keep replacing or adding staff members and need a scalable solution.

 These entities also require the EHR software also need to integrate with multiple other software and medical devices.

 Since the introduction of Meaningful Use, most healthcare practices simply have little or no choice but to convert their practice operations to EHR software.
 However, most providers today select the EHR software of their choice that best suits their specific needs and must perform an extensive search to evaluate all available options before they find one that is suitable.
 Most potential EMR Software buyers in the market today have the following in common:

 Although #3 is ideal, every provider and their practice workflows are unique and therefore what works for one provider may not suit the other.
 “One size fits all” simply doesn’t apply in the world of healthcare IT.
 Software experts and industry specialists are an ideal source of information, advice and ultimately ensure that the right decision is made.